About

 To make a long story short.
 Since my retouching skills made me super good at matching colors, I began the assignment with paints and brushes in hand, taking color notes of the room.
 I also listened to what the painting should look and feel like.
 His wife had very specific asks for this 5×4 ft.
 “Abstract” that should go beyond colors to reflect the style of the room and have lasting depth, so they would not tire of it.

-It was a bit of a nerve-wrecker, as if they didn’t like the results, the order would be cancelled.
-It happens when you are new, young, and desperately needing clients!
+It was a bit of a nerve-wrecker, as if they didn’t like the results, the order would be canceled.
+It happens when you are new, young, and desperately in need of clients!
 Nonetheless, given the potential fee, I took the risk.
 Thankfully, they loved it and even commissioned two more paintings over the next few years.
 All because I picked up on a conversation.
 I found a need and a want, and I filled them.

 I tell you this story to encourage you if you are a young person just starting out.
 Learn all you can in your career and outside of it, develop problem-solving skills and a wide range of interests, and AI won’t be able to put you out of work.
 I think being a modern polymath is something you learn through experience.